020 7404 9390

 BOOK CONSULTATION WHATSAPP US MESSAGE US PHONE US

-Financial provision in England and Wales after divorcing abroad
+Can I get financial provision in England and Wales after divorcing abroad?

-It is possible for the English courts in certain situations to order financial provisions where spouses have divorced abroad, but one party received no, or little, financial provision.
+Yes, it is possible for the English courts in certain situations to order financial provisions where spouses have divorced abroad, but one party received no, or little, financial provision.
 This is achieved via Part III of the Matrimonial and Family Proceedings Act 1984.
-Mirror provisions apply in relation to the dissolution of a civil partnership abroad.
+This provision is intended for those who have a significant connection to England and Wales and mirror provisions apply in relation to the dissolution of a civil marriage.

 Is a Part III claim an automatic right?

-The process is discretionary and so it is necessary to get permission from the courts in this country to make an application.
+No, the process is discretionary, and this is why it is necessary to get permission from the courts in this country to make an application.
 The purpose of these provisions is to achieve fairness, given that the courts of some countries do not have the same powers as the courts of England and Wales.
 For instance, Part III claims are particularly useful where a foreign court:

 • Tends to favour nationals over foreigners, one religion over another, or a husband over a wife